danwhitston/benefits-modeller/SAMPLE_BENEFIT_RULES.md

 Source: p36-37

-To limit the scope of the model, we'll assume that claimants / claimant couples are not eligible for a work allowance.
-With this in mind:

-`Earnings taper = net earnings x 0.63`
+`Earnings taper = maximum of 0 or (net earnings - work allowance) x 0.63`

+where

-where net earnings refers to monthly earned income after tax, national insurance, and pension contributions.
+`net earnings` is the monthly earned income after tax, national insurance, and pension contributions.
 If a couple are claiming, the sum of the net earnings of both claimants is used.

+`work allowance` is counted if the claimant(s) are responsible for a child or have limited capacity to work.
+If counted, then the value is £198 if there is a housing costs element (i.e. rule 12 has a greater-than-zero result) or £409 if there is no housing costs element.
+Otherwise, it's £0.

 ## Rule 6 - What is unearned income for UC?